glarence/itp341-android/README.md

 # itp341-android
-ITP 341 App Development for Phones and Tablets [Android] Work
+ITP 341: App Development for Phones and Tablets [Android]

+This repo contains all the work I did for ITP 341, an Android development class I took in Spring 2016 of my sophomore year.

 ### Assignment 1 - Buttons and Listeners (without Persistence)
 ### Assignment 2 - Favorite Food